Skip to main content

 Node.js & Socket.io chat app with GeoLocation and User Agent support

-I constantly keep on updating the application and the code behind it and today it's time for another update.
-After a few hours of working on this I have not only added some new features but I have refactored some of my code as well as made the app look prettier (and I still can't call myself a designer)
+I keep updating the application and the code behind it.
+Today it’s time for another round.
+After a few hours of work, I’ve added new features, refactored some code, and made the app look better (I still can’t call myself a designer).

-I have started using the wonderful underscorejs.org library that provides functional programming support for JavaScript - it's especially useful when you do lot of operations on arrays and collections.
-Before, I was using code to manipulate collections that I either put together on my own or have copied from some other place.
-With underscore.js things got a lot simpler and neater.
-Consider the following:
+I’ve started using the wonderful underscorejs.org library for functional programming support in JavaScript.
+It’s especially useful for operations on arrays and collections.
+Before, I was using hand-rolled code (or code grabbed from other places) to manipulate collections.
+With Underscore.js, things got simpler and cleaner.
+Consider this:

 Array.prototype.contains = function (k, callback) {